tomofuminijo/aws-transit-gateway-demo/README.md

 - Step4: Ping the Internet address on instance 2 or 3 to verify that you can connect to the Internet.

-# Demo2: Shared VPC for Internet connection Architecture
+# Demo2: Shared VPC for Internet connection Demo

 ![demo2-tgw-shared-public-vpc](./images/demo2-tgw-shared-public-vpc.png)